11 Things To Do With Pumpkins After Halloween

 pumpkin seeds

-Roasted pumpkin seeds one of the easiest options no matter what type of pumpkin you get or what you do with the pumpkin.
+Roasted pumpkin seeds are one of the easiest options no matter what type of pumpkin you get or what you do with the pumpkin.
 When you carve a Jack-o'-lantern, remove the seeds and immediately refrigerate them.
-If you have an old halloween pumpkin, save the pumpkin seeds as you cut up the pumpkin to make pumpkin puree.
-When you have time, remove the stringy bits from the seeds and roast your pumpkin seeds.
+If you have an uncut halloween pumpkin, save the pumpkin seeds as you cut up the pumpkin to make pumpkin puree.
+When you have time, remove the stringy bits from the seeds, roast your pumpkin seeds, and sprinkle with salt to make an antioxidant-rich snack!.

 5. Make vegetable stock